 Defend Yourself works with people of all ages, genders, and walks of life.
 We have, for example, held classes and workshops at hundreds of D.C.-area schools, faith groups, workplaces, community organizations, and more.

-I started working to end gender-based violence more than 35 years ago and I’m still passionate and inspired.
+I started working to end gender-based violence 40+ years ago and I’m still passionate and inspired.
 I honor the skills and experience students bring to being safe.
-I love teaching, and I teach everybody, specializing in working with women and teen girls, lesbian/gay/bisexual/trans* and gender-nonconforming people, people with disabilities, and survivors of abuse and assault.
+I love teaching, and I teach everybody, specializing in working with women and teen girls, lesbian/gay/bisexual/trans and nonbinary people, people with disabilities, and survivors of abuse and assault.
 I believe everyone can stand up for themselves verbally, emotionally, and physically.
 I’m committed to helping people be their authentic selves and will be working to build a better world until my time on earth is done.

 Here’s some of the nitty-gritty: